artilleryio/artillery/packages/artillery-plugin-publish-metrics/README.md

 - `method` - HTTP method, e.g. `GET`
 - `statusCode` - status code, e.g. `200`
 - `responseTimeMs` - time-to-first-byte of the response in milliseconds

+### Lightstep Configuration

+- To send events to Honeycomb, set `type` to `honeycomb`
+- Set `apiKey` to API/write key
+- Set `componentName` to the name of a component for which the spans will be sent
+- Optional: set `enabled` to `false` to disable the integration

+The following tags are set on every span:

+- `url` - full URL of the request
+- `host` - hostname + port
+- `method` - HTTP method, e.g. `GET`
+- `statusCode` - status code, e.g. `200`
+- `responseTimeMs` - time-to-first-byte of the response in milliseconds

 #### Example configuration